Fall 2017 Fellow

 Project: The Bed-Stuy Social ‘Photo’ Club

-For this project, I will be creating a photography studio in my neighborhood for 2 months.
-First, I will offer free portraits for members of the community.
+For this project, I created a photography studio in my neighborhood.
+I offered free portraits for members of the community.
 Despite there being an abundance of colorful characters with incredible histories and stories to tell, these are often people who would never have the opportunity to be in the spotlight – I want to treat them like superstars.
-I will take great care in creating backdrops and working with my subjects on costuming and special hair/makeup that they feel best reflects them (their history, their culture).
-Often people open up during the session and tell heartfelt, personal stories that it would be wonderful to document as a part of this project.
+I take great care in creating backdrops and working with my subjects on costuming and special hair/makeup that they feel best reflects them (their history, their culture).
+Often people open up during the session and tell heartfelt, personal stories that it would be wonderful to document as a part of this project.”- Hidemi Takagi

 Past relevant work

 Hello, it’s me is a collaborative multimedia project that Takagi developed during which regular visits to the Saint Teresa of Avila Senior Apartments in her neighborhood of Crown Heights.
 Through taking photographs of the center’s activity classes and occasionally portraits of the residents, she developed great friendships with some of the seniors who shared their family narratives and talked about the current events that are shaping the historically African American and Caribbean American neighborhood.
 For the photographs, each participant chose their own style of wardrobe to show a deeper sense of their personalities.
 The final installation resembles a living room adorned with portraits of each participant in golden frames and bright wallpaper.
 Each image is paired with a set of audio recording that allows the audience to hear each participant’s story in their own voices.